huggingface/blog/unsloth-trl.md

 | Tiny Llama 1.1b | Alpaca    | 1x               | 2.06x                  | **3.87x**       | -73.8%            |
 | DPO with Zephyr | Ultra Chat| 1x               | 1.09x                  | **1.55x**       | -18.6%            |

 Unsloth was benchmarked across 59 runs using 4 datasets on Tesla T4 and A100 Google Colab instances.
 QLoRA was applied to all linear layers (attention and MLP) with a rank of 16, and gradient checkpointing was on.
-By testing against the latest Transformers branch, which now has SDPA natively integrated, Unsloth is up to 2.7x faster on the latest hardware, and uses up to 74% less memory.
+By testing against the latest Transformers version [(4.36)](https://github.com/huggingface/transformers/releases/tag/v4.36.0), which has SDPA natively integrated if you have Pytorch 2.1.1, Unsloth is up to 2.7x faster and uses up to 74% less memory.
+We also tested Unsloth on a free Google Colab instance (low RAM, 1 T4 GPU, Pytorch 2.1.0 CUDA 12.1).
 All 59 notebooks are provided for full reproducibility, and more details are in Unsloth’s benchmarking details [here](https://unsloth.ai/blog/mistral-benchmark)

 ## How do I use Unsloth?